akeneo/pim-helpcenter/content/md/first-steps/manage-your-rules.md

 For more details about how to execute an import, please refer to [Import your data](imports.html).
 :::

 You can also export your rules.
-To export your rules, execute the `Rule export in YML` export job.
+For that, execute the `Rule export in YML` export job.

 ::: info
 For more details about how to execute an export, please refer to [Export your data](exports.html).